bvgastel/xmas/src/xmd/xmd/findings.md

    19   g   2015-04-03  2015-04-03  When a file just read: already '*'      bug     medium  Annoys the hell out of me / solved
                                     Expected: not '*' until modified 19x  g   2015-04-02  2015-04-04  New aborts again .... pffff             bug     high
+   26   g   2015-04-04              Read file: components never connected   but     high    Solved when using proper project.reset.
 99999